nano − Nano’s ANOther editor, an enhanced free Pico clone

 Set the directory where nano puts unique backup files, if file backups are enabled.

 Use bold text instead of reverse video text.

 Convert typed tabs to spaces.

-Log search and replace strings to ~/.nano_history, so they can be retrieved in later sessions, if nanorc support is available.
+Log search and replace strings to ~/.nano/search_history, so they can be retrieved in later sessions.